Red Hills (Tuolumne County): Flora

 The Red Hills are vegetated mostly by a foothill pine-buckbrush chaparral/woodland.
-Virtually the only tree species in the Red Hills is Foothill pine (Pinus sabiniana), which is found throughout the Red Hills in low densities.
+Virtually the only tree species in the Red Hills is foothill pine (Pinus sabiniana), which is found throughout the Red Hills in low densities.
 Buckbrush (Ceanothus cuneatus) comprises a majority of the shrub cover.
-Other shrubs include Toyon (Heteromeles arbutifolia), Coffee berry (Rhamnus californica tomentella), Chamise (Adenostoma fasciculatum), Hollyleaf redberry (Rhamnus crocea ilicifolia), California yerba santa (Eriodictyon californicum), and Manzanitas (Arctostaphylos spp.).
+Other shrubs include toyon (Heteromeles arbutifolia), coffee berry (Rhamnus californica tomentella), chamise (Adenostoma fasciculatum), hollyleaf redberry (Rhamnus crocea ilicifolia), California yerba santa (Eriodictyon californicum), and manzanitas (Arctostaphylos spp.).

 Native perennials constitute a large percentage of the grass cover in the Red Hills.
 This is in contrast to similar elevations in the foothills, without serpentine substrates, where native perennials have been mostly replaced by exotic annuals.
-Important native perennial species include California oniongrass (Melica californica), Big squirreltail grass (Sitanion jubatum) and Pine bluegrass (Poa secunda).
+Important native perennial species include California oniongrass (Melica californica), big squirreltail grass (Sitanion jubatum) and pine bluegrass (Poa secunda).
 Disturbed areas, including burned areas, have a typical array of Mediterranean annual grasses.

 Herbaceous plants provide a spectacular wildflower bloom in the spring that attracts tourists, amateur naturalists, and classes from educational institutions.
 Although most of the species comprising the display are widespread on and off serpentine, some (in addition to the rare species discussed below) are strict serpentine endemics (e.g., Streptanthus polygaloides).

 Sensitive plants

-Sensitive plants: Five plants which occur on the public lands of the Red Hills are considered sensitive species by BLM due to their rarity.
+Five plants which occur on the public lands of the Red Hills are considered sensitive species by BLM due to their rarity.
 Two of the plants have been proposed for listing under the Endangered Species Act indicating that the United States Fish and Wildlife Service feels it has accumulated sufficient evidence to list these species.
 These plants are the California verbena (Verbena californica), Rawhide Hill onion (Allium tuolumnense).
 A third plant species, Layne's butterweed (Senecio layneae), has already been listed as a threatened species.